merely-useful/py-rse/index.md

 ## Making Scripts More Versatile {#bash-advanced-params}

-Getting the name of the author for only one of the books isn't all that useful.
+Getting the name of the author for only one of the books isn't particularly useful.
 What we really want is a way to get the name of the author from any of our files.
 Let's edit `book_summary.sh` again and replace `../data/moby_dick.txt` with